The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Maintenance and Alimony: Matters concerning maintenance, both for spouses and children, fall under the jurisdiction of family courts.

 • Maintenance for Spouses: Laws contain provisions for the payment of maintenance to spouses who are unable to support themselves.
 This support can be granted during and after divorce proceedings.
-The amount of maintenance is determined by the court based on factors such as the income and financial resources of both spouses.
+The court determines the amount of maintenance based on factors such as the income and financial resources of both spouses.

-• Maintenance for Children: The Act also provides for the maintenance of dependent children, ensuring they are financially supported by their parents.
-The court considers the child's needs and the parents' financial capabilities when determining the amount of maintenance.
+• Maintenance for Children: The Act also provides for the maintenance of dependent children, ensuring that their parents provide financial support to them.
+The court considers the child's needs and the parent's financial capabilities when determining the amount of maintenance.

 • Interim Maintenance: Interim maintenance refers to temporary financial assistance provided to one spouse or dependent during the pendency of ongoing legal proceedings, such as divorce or separation.
-Interim maintenance orders can be modified or replaced by more permanent maintenance arrangements once the legal proceedings are concluded.
+Interim maintenance orders can be modified or replaced.
+In the reportable judgment of Rajnesh vs. Neha, the apex court mandated the disclosure of financial assets and liabilities through affidavits from both spouses to evaluate the maintenance amount.

 • Child Custody and Guardianship: Determination of child custody, visitation rights, and issues related to guardianship of minors are within the purview of family courts.
 To know more about child custody, click on 'Child Custody'.

-• Adoption and Guardianship: Matters pertaining to the adoption of children and the appointment of guardians for minors are dealt with by family courts.
+• Adoption and Guardianship: Matters related to adoption disputes and the appointment of guardians for minors are handled by family courts.
+However, adoption under the JJ Act is finalized by the District Magistrate.

 • Legitimacy and Paternity: Matters concerning the legitimacy of children and disputes related to paternity can be resolved in family courts.